-Serial to Ethernet Connector is a cross-platform application that supports Windows and Linux operating systems.
 Users can redirect serial ports to virtual PC, Hyper-V, VMWare, etc. with this RS232 to LAN software converter.
-This software tool lets you create virtual COM port pairs that can be connected to a program working with a serial device as well as programs running on other network connected computers.
+This software tool lets you create virtual COM port pairs that can be used by a program working with a serial device as well as programs running on other network connected computers.
 Virtual ports that you create and share act identically to physical ports and applications working with the ports treat them as if they were real ports.

 Serial to Ethernet Connector supports Windows systems from XP (32-bit and 64-bit) to Windows 10 (32-bit and 64-bit) and Windows server 2012.

-There is also a Linux version available for ARM-based devices and computers.
+There is also a Linux version available for ARM-based devices and computers, making Serial to Ethernet Connector accessible for embedded devices.

 TCP/Com is a program offering a simple solution for issues surrounding device interfacing and RS232 to TCP/IP conversion.
-It can be used for a variety of TCP COM tasks.
+It can be used for a variety of tasks requiring a serial to LAN connectivity.
 Some of its uses are to turn your computer into a Serial Device Server, using any app to send and receive data over a TCP/IP connection, and open serial ports on a remote machine and use them as if they locally connected.
 You can also map one TCP/IP port to another port as well as send data from a single physical network serial port to multiple RS323 serial applications.
 Windows systems from 98 to Win 10 (32- and 64-bit) are fully supported.

 3. Network Serial Port Kit